Commissioners

 Meet the Commissioners

-Board Secretary George P. Hartwick, III
+Board Chairman George P. Hartwick, III

 Contact Commissioner Hartwick

 George was first elected to the board in 2004.
 At 24, he was elected as Steelton’s mayor, becoming the youngest mayor ever elected in Pennsylvania.
-George oversees Human Services, which includes Children and Youth, the Area Agency on Aging, Drug and Alcohol and Mental Health/Intellectual Disabilities.